masudahmed88/Portfolio/README.md

 Added media queries to make portfolio responsive.
 Still need to touch this section up.
 I need to fix up some the responsive measures within the application.

+EDIT ON 8/26/2021
+Added project one into my work section.